Aru-gxtx/Aru-gxtx/README.md

 <h3 align="center">Welcome to my GitHub profilee 💬</h3>

-<p align="center">My real name is Matthew Arni Bendo.
+<p align="justify">My real name is Matthew Arni Bendo.
 I’m 20 years old, and I am not married.
 I still study Computer Engineering, and I have free time every day by 8:00 PM at the latest.
 I don’t smoke.
 I’m in bed by 10:00 PM, and I make sure I get eight hours of sleep, no matter what.
 I usually have no problems sleeping until morning.
 Just like a baby, I wake up without any fatigue or stress in the morning.</p>

-<p align="center">I’m trying to explain that I’m a person who wishes to live a very quiet life.
+<p align="justify">I’m trying to explain that I’m a person who wishes to live a very quiet life.
 I take care not to trouble myself with any enemies, such as winning and losing, that would cause me to lose sleep at night.
 That is how I deal with society, and I know that is what brings me happiness.
 However, if I were to fight, I wouldn’t lose to anyone.</p>

 <p align="center">
     <strong><a href="https://discord.gg/arnichan">Discord (Nijika)</a></strong> |